MCreator/MCreator/plugins/mcreator-localization/help/default/gui/image_animated_frame.md

-If the selected texture is animated, this procedure determines what image frame should currently be displayed.
+If the selected texture is tiled (multiple textures in a vertical strip), this procedure determines which image frame should currently be displayed.
 The procedure should return integer values for the image to be animated properly.